zscaler/zscaler-terraformer/README.md

 ## ZPA Example usage

-To get started with the zscaler-terraforming CLI to export your ZPA configuration follow you must create a terraform configuration file in a specific directory, and then manually initialize the provider via ``terraform init`` in order to download the provider binary.
+To get started with the zscaler-terraformer CLI to export your ZPA configuration follow you must create a terraform configuration file in a specific directory, and then manually initialize the provider via ``terraform init`` in order to download the provider binary.

 ```bash
 $ mkdir -p $HOME/Desktop/zpa_configuration